adityjhaa/trading-simulator/README.md

 ## 1\.
 Introduction

-The primary goal is to provide users with a user-friendly interface to view stock data, compare multiple stocks on the same graph, and apply various filters for better analysis.
+The primary goal is to provide users with a user-friendly interface to view stock data, compare multiple stocks on the same graph, and apply various indicators for better analysis.

 ## 2\.
 Technologies Used